Filing Annual Returns For Your Business

 - Determine the format of financial statements to be filed (if they need to be filed) with your Annual Returns

-- Ensure that the correct no. of directors is present to sign the documents for the filing, or apply separately to ACRA if you do not meet that requirement
+- Ensure that the correct number of directors sign off on the documents for the filing

 Penalties for Failing to File Annual Returns